 Photo manipulation has been around as long as there’s been photography.
 Sure, digital photo editing programs like Photoshop took the art to a whole new level, but photographers have been changing elements in their photos for well over a century.

 Back in the days of film, everything was done in the darkroom.
-These days, thanks to modern technology, making changes to our images is infinitely more flexible – we can let our creativity fly.
+These days, thanks to modern technology, changing our images is infinitely more flexible – we can let our creativity fly.

 In case you’re wondering, however, there’s a substantial difference between image editing and photo manipulation.